rjachuthan/riturajwrites.github.io/content/content/books/show-your-work.md

 ### Think About the Process and Share Something Small Everyday

 Austin places a strong emphasis on the process rather than the final product.
 And not Austin, several gurus in the industry does emphasise on the process.
 Documenting and sharing your process can be a powerful tool for learning and growth.
 It allows you to reflect on your progress, gain valuable feedback, and connect with others who might be on a similar journey.
+This is akin to cultivating a [[digital garden]], where your ideas and projects are continually evolving and growing for others to see.

 The idea of sharing something small every day is a practical way of putting this into action.
 It doesn't have to be a finished product or a groundbreaking idea.
 It could be a snippet of code, a sketch, a thought, or a question.
 The act of sharing regularly not only helps you maintain momentum but also allows others to see and engage with your work in progress.